 Since joining the TCA in 2010, Mitch has lead the production of a trilogy of state-of-the-art resources for the industry including The Construction of Tilt-Up, The Architecture of Tilt-Up, and the newly published Engineering Tilt-Up.
 Mitch also contributes to and oversees the production of TCA’s flagship publication Tilt-Up Today.
 Under his leadership, the publication’s circulation has increased by over 600% along with significant increases in advertising revenue.
 His writing has been published in Tilt-Up Today, Concrete Construction, Concrete Contractor, The Construction Specifier and other trade publications.

-Mitch serves as the staff liaison to the TCA’s Safety Committee, Promotions Committee, and Awards Committee, and oversees the organization’s Tilt-Up Achievement Awards Program, Student Design Competition, and Safety Awards Program.
+Mitch serves as the staff liaison to the TCA’s Safety Committee, Global Associate Council, Promotions Committee, and Awards Committee, and oversees the organization’s Tilt-Up Achievement Awards Program, Student Design Competition, and Safety Awards Program.

 Mitch graduated with honors in 2004 from Cornell College in Mount Vernon, Iowa where he studied art and music.
 In 2007, he received his Master of Architecture from the Graduate School of Architecture and Urban Design at Washington University in Saint Louis.
 While at Washington University, Mitch was named a Widmann nominee, recognizing him as one of the top graduate students.
-Many of his works were selected for inclusion in the University’s accreditation exhibition, as well as publication in the University’s journal in each of his four years in the program.
+Many of his works were selected for inclusion in the University’s accreditation exhibition.

-Before joining the Tilt-Up Concrete Association as project manager in 2010, Mitch was involved in many major projects in the area as an associate with Novak Design Group, an architectural firm in Cedar Rapids.
+Mitch is married and has 2- and 5-year old sons.
+Before joining the Tilt-Up Concrete Association as project manager in 2010, Mitch was involved in many major projects in the area as an associate with Novak Design Group, an architectural firm in Iowa.